To add content, ask questions.

 - Clothing & Accessories

-A comprehensive guide to Spanish clothing and accessories vocabulary, covering essential items for everyday wear and shopping.
+Spanish clothing and accessories vocabulary for everyday conversation and shopping.

 - Clothing Types